spatha0011/spatha_vsd-hdp/Day19/README.md

 - **`-to _30952_`**: Endpoint of the path (data capture pin or flop input)
 - **`-through _14766_`**: Ensures the path being reported includes the specific instance you replaced

-Screenshot of replaced instance
+Screenshot of replaced instance:

 ![Alt_Text](Images/42.jpg)

-Commands to perform analysis and optimize timing by replacing with OR gate of drive strength 4
+Commands to perform analysis and optimize timing by replacing with OR gate of drive strength 4:

 ```shell
 % report_net -connections _12396_